Azure/SimuLand/_sources/environments/aadHybridIdentityADFS/README.md

 ### Microsoft Defender for Endpoint
 1. Browse to [Microsoft 365 Security portal](https://security.microsoft.com/)
-2. Click on “More Resources”
+2. Click on “Endpoints” dropdown
-3. Click on “Open” under the Microsoft Defender Security Center
+3. Click on “Device inventory” blade
-4. Device Inventory

 ![](../../images/deploy/aadHybridIdentityADFS/2021-05-19_13_m365_defender_endpoint.png)

 ### Microsoft Defender for Identity
 1. Browse to [Microsoft 365 Security portal](https://security.microsoft.com/)
-2. Click on “More Resources”
+2.	scroll towards bottom left hand menu - Click on “Settings" blade
-3. Click on “Open” under Azure Advanced Threat Protection (Microsoft Defender for Identity)
+3. Click on "Identities"
-4. Go to Configuration > Sensors.

 If you have a sensor that does not start properly or it is constantly stopping and restarting itself, check if the `Domain Controllers` value is set.
 I have seen AD FS servers not picking up the domain controller name.
 Simply click on the sensor name and add the FQDN of the domain controller to the `Domain Controllers` property of the sensor.

 ![](../../images/deploy/aadHybridIdentityADFS/2021-05-19_15_m365_defender_identity.png)